 &lt;sup>24 The goal of this rule was to prevent the distorting practice of certain comparative experiences in which, once a constituent assembly or convention is installed, it declares the cessation of the functions of other organs or authorities of the State, such as the legislative or judicial power.
 In the same vein, it should be noted that the Convention (or its members) will be prohibited from assuming any other functions other than the drafting of a new constitutional text, and that it will be dissolved as of right once the proposed text has been drafted and approved.
-Id. at 248.
+Id. at 248 and the restriction imposed by the government authorities, Chileans overwhelmingly approved the option of having a new constitution.
+Almost 80 % of those who voted chose this option, while only 18% voted against a new charter.
+A similar percentage opted for an entirely elected body to do the drafting.
+The results were not surprising, given that only the far right Republicanos and the UDI Party called to reject a new constitution, while the remaining left, center-left, and a sizable portion of the right, supported the "Approve" option.
+At any rate, the night of the entry referendum, all the political actors started to mobilize for the election of the Convention members, which was set to happen in May 2021.
+In the case of the right, conscious of the hostile political environment that they faced since the October 2019 uprising, their key goal was to get at least one third of the Convention to be able to exercise a veto power on each of the clauses of the new constitution.

-&lt;sup>25 See PABLO RUIZ-TAGLE, FIVE REPUBLICS AND ONE TRADITION: A HISTORY OF CONSTITUTIONALISM IN CHILE 1810-2020 (Mark Fathi Massoud et al. eds., Ana Luisa Goldsmith trans., 2021).
+&lt;sup>25 See Pablo Ruiz-Tagle, Five Republics and One Tradition: A History of Constitutionalism in Chile 1810-2020 (Mark Fathi Massoud et al. eds., Ana Luisa Goldsmith trans., 2021).

-&lt;sup>26 See Camila Vergara, The Oligarchic Takeover of the Constituent Process, 54 N. AM.
-CONG.
-ON LATIN AM. - REP. ON AM.'S 453, 453-57 (2022).
+$^{26}$ See Camila Vergara, The Oligarchic Takeover of the Constituent Process, 54 N. Am.
+Cong. on Latin Am. - Rep. on Am.'s 453, 453-57 (2022).